diogo-pessoa/milestoneThree/UserStories.md

 - As a user I can Edit book details

-- As a Moderator I can review book information and tag is a validated
+- As a Moderator I can review book information and tag when it is validated

 - As a Moderator I can delete books